rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 # ]
 ```

-Suppose we need to adopt it to list of domain users who each have many roles.
+Suppose we need to convert it to list of domain users who each have many roles.
 There are two main strategies for doing this.

 ### 1. Lean Interface to Domain